UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 The `\1` entry takes the contents of the first parenthesis and uses it in the substitution, even though you don't know what the bases are.
 Note that the `-r` option was set for these operations, which turns on extended regular expression capabilities.
-This can be a powerful tool & multiple parentheses can also be used:
+If you're on OSX and this hasn't worked for you, call a tutor over to check you installation of `sed` This can be a powerful tool & multiple parentheses can also be used:

 ```